ConstitutiveANN/vCANN/README.md

 ```

 ## Contact
-If you have any questions, please contact kian.abdolazizi@tuhh.de
+If you have any questions, please contact kian.abdolazizi@tuhh.de.